Shianne1/Bullet_Train_Game_Team_Justice_League/src/README.txt

 [CLASSES:]

+PLAYER CLASS:
+This class will set up the Player Object that is needed for tracking player stats, location and inventory This Class contains:

+    private int numOfMonstersKilled
+    private int maxHealth
+    private int currentHealth
+    private String name
+    private Room location
+    private Weapon equippedWeapon
+    private Armor equippedArmor
+    private ArrayList<Item> inventory;
+    private ArrayList<String> codeInventory
+    private GameState checkpoint
+    boolean hasCheckPoint
+    Weapon defaultWeapon

+    -Constructor for Rooms with parameters being private variables -Getter/Setters for private variables
+    -viewCode method will print out most recent code the player has acquired -healHealth heals the health of player by set amount, capped to heal to, not beyond, max health -checkStatsPlayer method returns formatted string with all relevant player stats -takeDamage decreases current player health by set amount -inventoryAdd method adds item to player inventory -inventoryRemove method removes item from player inventory -codeInventoryAdd adds codes to the inventory

+PUZZLE CLASS:
+This class will set up puzzle objects
+This class contains:
+    private int puzzleID;
+        private String puzzleName
+        private String puzzleQuestion
+        private String hint
+        private String answer
+        private int attempts
+        private String reward1
+        private String reward2
+        private String puzzleCode
+        GameConsole game
+        private ArrayList<Puzzle> puzzles
+        private ArrayList<Item> items
+        private ArrayList<Room> rooms
+        Item itemObject
+        Puzzle puzzleGame
+        Scanner input

+        -Constructor for Rooms with parameters being private variables -Getter/Setters for private variables
+        -dropRewardsItem method will drop puzzle reward item/s into current room -removeRewardItem method will remove puzzle reward item/s from current room -addPuzzleCodes method will add codes that players get from puzzles to the player code inventory -inspectPuzzle prints out the puzzle and asks player if they'd like to solve puzzle -solvePuzzle takes in response from player as a puzzle answer, checks if answer is correct or if player wishes to exit, if incorrect, that is communicated to player and attempts count is reducted -hint method prints out hint for relevant puzzle -retryPuzzle method will allow for the player to retry the puzzle if they have failed

 ROOM CLASS:
 This class will set up the room objects that is needed for navigating and calling other elements of game.
 This Class contains:

 	private int roomId
 	private String roomName
 	private String roomDesc